charles-maheu/Argyll---developement/Software/ReadMe.md

 The Arduino can only control the Servo motors.
 So, this is why another program doesn't contain the Dynamixel Library.

-It is made to be controlled via the Serial Monitor of the Arduino IDE, the Raspberry Pi Terminal Window or the Application.
+It is made to be controlled via the list below:
+- Serial Monitor of the Arduino IDE
+- Raspberry Pi Terminal Window
+- Application

 Before Opening the Drawer, make sure that the ReerSwitch is activated (It means that the drawer is completely closed and a magnet is on the Reerswitch)